Saiyato/rockbox-theme/README.md

 # rockbox-theme Ministry
-A new Rockbox theme, Frankensteined together (I'm by no means a bitmapper)
+A new Rockbox theme, Frankensteined together (I'm by no means a bitmapper).

+This theme is far from done, I just wanted to upload the project for source control and safekeeping.

-## Manifest
+## File manifest
 .rockbox
  - backdrops
 	- Ministry-backdrop.bmp